-- 10. Consideration of Transmission Needs Driven by Public Policy Requirements - Policy Requirements: The Transmission Provider addresses transmission needs driven by enacted state, federal and local laws and/or regulations ("Public Policy Requirements") in its routine planning, design, construction, operation, and maintenance of the Transmission System.
-This includes the planning for and expansion of physical transmission system delivery capacity to provide long term firm transmission services to meet i) native load obligations and ii) wholesale Transmission Customer obligations under the Tariff. - 10.2 The Consideration of Transmission Needs Driven by Public Policy
+10.1 Procedures for the Consideration of Transmission Needs Driven by Public Policy Requirements: The Transmission Provider addresses transmission needs driven by enacted state, federal and local laws and/or regulations ("Public Policy Requirements") in its routine planning, design, construction, operation, and maintenance of the Transmission System.

-Requirements Identified Through Stakeholder Input and Proposals - 10.2.1 Requisite Information: In order for the Transmission Provider to consider possible transmission needs driven by Public Policy Requirements that are proposed by a Stakeholder, the Stakeholder must provide the following information in accordance with the submittal instructions provided on the Regional Planning Website: - 1.
-The applicable Public Policy Requirement, which must be a requirement established by an enacted state, federal, or local law(s) and/or regulation(s); and
+10.2 The Consideration of Transmission Needs Driven by Public Policy Requirements Identified Through Stakeholder Input and Proposals

+- 10.2.1 Requisite Information: In order for the Transmission Provider to consider possible transmission needs driven by Public Policy Requirements that are proposed by a Stakeholder, the Stakeholder must provide the following information in accordance with the submittal instructions provided on the Regional Planning Website: - 1.
+The applicable Public Policy Requirement, which must be a requirement established by an enacted state, federal, or local law(s) and/or regulation(s); and - 2.
+An explanation of the possible transmission need(s) driven by the Public Policy Requirement identified in subsection 10.2.1(1) (e.g., the situation or system condition for which possible solutions may be needed, as opposed to a specific transmission project).

-- 2. An explanation of the possible transmission need(s) driven by the Public Policy Requirement identified in subsection 10.2.1(1) (e.g., the situation or system condition for which possible solutions may be needed, as opposed to a specific transmission project). - 10.2.2 Deadline for Providing Such Information: Stakeholders that propose a possible transmission need driven by a Public Policy Requirement for evaluation by the Transmission Provider in the current transmission planning cycle must provide the requisite information identified in Section 10.2.1 to the Transmission Provider no later than sixty (60) calendar days after the SERTP Annual Transmission Planning Summit and Input Assumptions Meeting for the previous transmission planning cycle. - 10.3 Transmission Provider Evaluation of SERTP Stakeholder Input Regarding Possible Transmission Needs Driven by Public Policy Requirements - 10.3.1 Identification of Public Policy-Driven Transmission Needs: In order to identify, out of the set of possible transmission needs driven by Public Policy Requirements proposed by Stakeholders, those transmission needs for which transmission solutions will be evaluated in the current planning cycle, the Transmission Provider will assess: - 1.
+10.2.2 Deadline for Providing Such Information: Stakeholders that propose a possible transmission need driven by a Public Policy Requirement for evaluation by the Transmission Provider in the current transmission planning cycle must provide the requisite information identified in Section 10.2.1 to the Transmission Provider no later than sixty (60) calendar days after the SERTP Annual Transmission Planning Summit and Input Assumptions Meeting for the previous transmission planning cycle.

+10.3 Transmission Provider Evaluation of SERTP Stakeholder Input Regarding Possible Transmission Needs Driven by Public Policy Requirements

+- 10.3.1 Identification of Public Policy-Driven Transmission Needs: In order to identify, out of the set of possible transmission needs driven by Public Policy Requirements proposed by Stakeholders, those transmission needs for which transmission solutions will be evaluated in the current planning cycle, the Transmission Provider will assess: - 1.
 Whether the Stakeholder-identified Public Policy Requirement is an enacted local, state, or federal law(s) and/or regulation(s); - 2.
 Whether the Stakeholder-identified Public Policy Requirement drives a transmission need(s); and - 3.
 If the answers to the foregoing questions 1) and 2) are affirmative, whether the transmission need(s) driven by the Public Policy Requirement is already addressed or otherwise being evaluated in the then-current planning cycle.

-10.3.2 Identification and Evaluation of Possible Transmission Solutions for Public Policy-Driven Transmission Needs that Have Not Already Been Addressed: If a Public Policy-driven transmission need is identified that is not already addressed, or that is not already being evaluated in the transmission expansion planning process, the Transmission Provider will identify a transmission solution(s) to address the aforementioned need in the planning processes.
+10.3.2 Identification and Evaluation of Possible Transmission Solutions for is not already addressed, or that is not already being evaluated in the transmission expansion planning process, the Transmission Provider will identify a transmission solution(s) to address the aforementioned need in the planning processes.
 The potential transmission solutions will be evaluated consistent with Section 6 and Section 11.